-This paper is divided in four section.
-Section 1 reviews the basic fact that a FRAND commitment is the result of a voluntary contract between essential patent holders and a standards-setting organization, with the important corollary that the meaning of that commitment must be determined through the legal methods of contractual interpretation.
-Using a FRAND undertaking to ETSI as an example, it identifies the main categories of information potentially relevant to contract construction, including for instance the contract language itself, and the "negotiation history" of the ETSI IPR Policy (ETSI, n.d.).
-Section 2 shows that none of these categories of information support any of the restrictive limitations listed at the opening of this introduction.
-On the contrary, "fair and reasonable" are on their face flexible terms the specific content of which is substantially left to the negotiation between the parties.
+information potentially relevant to contract construction, including for instance the contract language itself, and the 'negotiation history' of the ETSI IPR Policy.
+Part II shows that none of these categories of information support any of the restrictive limitations listed at the opening of this introduction.
+On the contrary, 'fair and reasonable' are on their face flexible terms the specific content of which is substantially left to the negotiation between the parties.
 Our research also shows that all attempts made subsequent to the ETSI IPR Policy's adoption to alter the balance of interests between essential patent holders and implementers by changing the meaning of FRAND have been rejected by the ETSI membership.
-Section 3 addresses issues regarding the judicial enforcement of a FRAND undertaking.
-First, we demonstrate that, when it is alleged that a patentee has failed to offer "fair and reasonable" terms, the role of a court is not to determine what "fair and reasonable" terms would be, but whether the terms offered, taking into account all of the specific circumstances between the parties and prevailing market conditions, fall outside the range of reasonableness contemplated by the FRAND commitment.
+Part III addresses issues regarding the judicial enforcement of a FRAND undertaking.
+First, we demonstrate that, when it is alleged that a patentee has failed to offer 'fair and reasonable' terms, the role of a court is not to determine what 'fair and reasonable' terms would be, but whether the terms offered, taking into account all of the specific circumstances between the parties and prevailing market conditions, fall outside the range of reasonableness contemplated by the FRAND commitment.
 Second, we conclude that a licencee should not be able to collaterally attack the enforceability of a licence based on a prior FRAND commitment.
-Third, we note that what is "fair and reasonable" after full adjudication of infringement and validity may be higher than what would have been "fair and reasonable" in the context of pre-litigation negotiations.
-Section 4 offers a few observations as to the "intent of the parties" with respect to the "non-discriminatory" component of FRAND based on the deliberative record surrounding the adoption of the ETSI IPR policy, concluding that while the "ND" of FRAND does impose requirements that in some contexts will go beyond the requirements of national competition law, it cannot be read as requiring the equivalent of universal "most favored licensee" rights for all licensees.
+Third, we note that what is 'fair and reasonable' after full adjudication of infringement and validity may be higher than what would have been 'fair and reasonable' in the context of pre-litigation negotiations.
+Part IV offers a few observations as to the 'intent of the parties' with respect to the 'non-discriminatory' component of FRAND based on the deliberative record surrounding the adoption of the ETSI IPR policy, concluding that while the 'ND' of FRAND does impose requirements that in some contexts will go beyond the requirements of national competition law, it cannot be read as requiring the equivalent of universal "most favored licensee" rights for all licensees.